-This Action Plan captures much of the work and efforts put forth by agencies participating in the SLR Leadership Team to achieve coastal resilience for the state of California.
+This Action Plan captures much of the work and efforts put forth by agencies participating in the SLR Collaborative to achieve coastal resilience for the state of California.
 Through the process of collecting, analyzing, and synthesizing hundreds of actions contributed by state agencies, there were a few key themes that arose as long-term goals that will be achieved through this Action Plan.

-• The entire coast of California should be prepared and planning for SLR.
+- The entire coast of California should be prepared and planning for SLR.
 Adaptation plans are integral to preparing for SLR.
-Plans should highlight the vulnerabilities of natural and human resources and the impacts of SLR; identify short-, medium-, and long-term solution sets; adequately consider the priority and phasing of actions and strategies; develop project implementation strategies and ensure active community engagement processes that strive for equity across racial/social lines by implementing appropriate, targeted strategies.

-- SLR adaptation plans should lead to project implementation.
+Plans should highlight the vulnerabilities of natural and human resources and the impacts of SLR; identify short-, medium-, and long-term solution sets; adequately consider the priority and phasing of actions and strategies; develop project implementation strategies and ensure active community engagement processes that strive for equity across racial/social lines by implementing appropriate, targeted strategies. - SLR adaptation plans should lead to project implementation.
 Adaptation plans should be specific and actionable, leading to decisions and implementation projects that prepare communities along coast, bays, and estuaries for adaptation.
 Adaptation plans should guide a governing entity to action that achieves resilience.
-This may occur through integration with other required planning documents such as Local Coastal Programs, General Plans, and Local Hazard Mitigation Plans. - SLR adaptation planning should include pathways to resiliency to 3.5' by 2050 and 6.0' by 2100.
-These planning targets represent a standard approach for SLR planning and preparation.
-They demonstrate an elevated risk scenario that should be considered for long-term and largescale planning, especially across large jurisdictions or regions with varying projections and risk levels.
-These planning targets are intended to provide a "standardized approach" option to better promote resilient planning when more locally-specific or varied risk scenario planning is less feasible.
-However, best available science, such as the State Sea-Level Rise Guidance should be consulted to determine which scientifically based sea-level rise scenarios are most appropriate.
-While the 3.5' and 6.0' targets may not be feasible for all situations, planners should consider adaptation pathways to this level of resiliency.
+This may occur through integration with other required planning documents such as Local Coastal Programs, General Plans, and Local Hazard Mitigation Plans.

+- Best available science, such as the State Sea Level Rise Guidance, should be consulted to determine which scientifically based sea level rise scenarios are most appropriate.
 Different targets will likely be needed for vulnerability assessments and adaptation strategies associated with coastal ecosystems in order to assess how these areas and associated nature-based solutions might keep pace with rising sea levels.
 Critical infrastructure (highways, bridges, water treatment plants, etc.) should consider higher SLR scenarios, as appropriate, based on State Guidance.
 New and re-development in the coastal zone should utilize these targets as consistent minimum criteria for planning for the impacts of SLR.
 For clarification, the Delta is not considered part of the coastal zone because it is inland, and the Delta's hydrology is extremely complex.
-SLR projections and planning targets will be updated in the 2023 State Sea-Level Rise Guidance. - Integrate and prioritize equity and social justice in all SLR adaptation planning and projects.
+SLR projections and planning targets have been updated in the 2024 State Sea Level Rise Guidance. - Integrate and prioritize equity and social justice in all SLR adaptation planning and projects.
 Community-based organizations and California Native American tribes should be highly involved throughout the SLR planning process.
 Through meaningful, early, and frequent consultation, the state of California will strive to find opportunities to collaborate and partner with California Native American tribes to ensure adaptation planning incorporates and supports tribal priorities.
 Under-resourced communities and those currently or historically burdened by environmental and social injustices will be prioritized during the adaptation planning process.
 This will include financial support and funding.
-Tribal expertise, Traditional Knowledge (TK), and cultural practices should be valued and, when appropriate, incorporated into adaptation planning to address coastal vulnerabilities.

-- Nature-based solutions must be prioritized as feasible.
+Tribal expertise, Traditional Knowledge (TK), and cultural practices should be valued and, when appropriate, incorporated into adaptation planning to address coastal vulnerabilities. - Nature-based solutions must be prioritized as feasible.
 Nature-based solutions are the prioritized method for SLR adaptation pursuant to existing state policy.
 These include vegetated dunes, living shorelines, and wetlands and marsh restoration.
 Gray infrastructure such as seawalls and hard armoring should be used only as a last resort after nature-based solutions have been exhausted.
-Managed retreat, as feasible, should be implemented where needed. - Coastal habitats including wetlands, beaches, and dunes should be protected and conserved.
+Strategic relocation, as feasible, should be implemented where needed. - Coastal habitats including wetlands, beaches, and dunes should be protected and conserved.
 Adaptation planning and implementation should prioritize conservation of coastal habitats in order to maintain biodiversity and associated functions, including allowing space for upland and inland migration of coastal habitats.
 The traditional, cultural, and ceremonial connection of California Native American tribes to these habitats and the species within these habitats should be included and prioritized in adaptation planning and implementation.